Discover unique ideas to make your office Christmas party unforgettable.

 Bonus: As most guests in the movie are in evening wear, your employees will find it easy to meet the dress code.

-Fun-tip: If your CEO / HR manager isn’t up for being Santa for the night, book the actual Santa to drop by and give presents to your employees.
+Fun tip: If your CEO or HR manager is not up for being Santa for the night, book an actual Santa to drop by and give presents to your employees.

 Home Alone